 |Staffing pattern or rota||A Live in Carer is present in the client’s home for 24 hours x 4 consecutive days.

 A 2nd Live in Carer is present in the client’s home for 24 hours X 3 consecutive days.

 The 3 – 4 day split is our most common staff rota we offer.
 However sometimes we offer a 5 day / 2 day rota.

 Sometimes we offer a rota of 3 days / 2 days / 2 days i.e. 3 Live in Carers per week, not 2.
 This is more common when there is support and care needs that are best managed with shorter shifts.

-Once you are comfortable your Live in Carers, those same Caregivers rotate each week for months, sometimes the same Live in Carers continue to provide in home aged care for the same client for years.
+Once you are comfortable with your Live in Carers, those same Live in Carers rotate each week for weeks, months or years.